 The Blueberry Patch - blackberries, blueberries, raspberries

-(red), U-pick and already picked, gift shop, concessions / refreshment
+(red), U-pick and already picked, gift shop, concessions or refreshment

 stand, porta-potties are available, restrooms, birthday parties, school tours